Journey to Italy: Reception and significance

 Journey to Italy performed badly at the box office and was largely a critical failure.
 It had a profound influence, however, on New Wave filmmakers working in the 1950s and 1960s.
 As described six decades later by film critic John Patterson: "French critics at the Cahiers du Cinéma – the likes of Jean-Luc Godard, Jacques Rivette, François Truffaut and Claude Chabrol – all saw it as the moment when poetic cinema grew up and became indisputably modern.
 Journey to Italy is thus one wellspring of the French New Wave.
 A film convulsed by themes of sterility, petrification, pregnancy and eternity, it finds its echo in such death-haunted Nouvelle Vague masterpieces as Chabrol's Le Boucher and Truffaut's La Chambre Verte."
 Filmmaker Martin Scorsese talks about the film and his impressions of it in his own film My Voyage to Italy (1999).

 Today, Journey to Italy generally is regarded as a landmark film.
 Critic Geoff Andrew referred to it as "a key stepping stone on the path to modern cinema" in its shift away from neorealism, and A.O.
 Scott notes Rossellini's "way of dissolving narrative into atmosphere, of locating drama in the unspoken inner lives of his characters"; because Alex and Katherine are not developed through a conventional plot but instead spend lengthy amounts of time in boredom and dejection, the film frequently is cited as a major influence on the dramas of Michelangelo Antonioni and later works about modern malaise.
 The film is ranked 41st in the 2012 survey of film critics conducted by Sight & Sound magazine, under the auspices of the British Film Institute.
 It is ranked 71st in an overall aggregation of several "greatest films" surveys.
+On Rotten Tomatoes, the average score from 26 critics is 8.6 out of 10 with an approval rating of 96%.
+On Metacritic, based on an average of 4 reviews from critics, the film received a perfect score of 100, meaning "universal acclaim."

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.